Recently, two consecutive nights of sleep vanished into the maw of an autistic child’s dreams.

 For a child who sleeps and wakes regularly, it took a jarring event to shake his sleep schedule so intensely.
 What caused his nighttime terror?

 The yogurt incident.

-Thursday afternoon during snack time, Tyoma amused his peers by twisting his yogurt tube.
+Thursday afternoon during snack time, Liev amused his peers by twisting his yogurt tube.
 It burst, spattering the kids around him.

 One of the spattered children was Hardy.
 Hardy has multiple food allergies.
 Hardy’s milk allergy is so acute that his contact with yogurt caused edema.
 His mother whisked him out of school for the day.

-Tyoma related the experience after school.
-His conscientious CM, Crystalyn, filled in the remaining details—Hardy was okay and Tyoma expressed concern for his friend in an expected manner.
+Liev related the experience after school.
+His conscientious CM, Crystalyn, filled in the remaining details—Hardy was okay and Liev expressed concern for his friend in an expected manner.

 Until, of course, he woke up with his first nightmare:

 Mickey Mouse (his plush) and he were sailing on his bed in the ocean.
 Suddenly, Mickey began to choke and turn blue, red and then purple.
 Mickey swelled up and fell in the water.
 Worst of all–he tearfully told me—Mickey’s face changed emotion.
 Mickey went from happy to sad.